isaac-preyser/Calculator-GUI/README.md

 ## Welcome to Calculator-GUI!
-This is simply a basic calculator, that runs on Windows platforms.
+This is simply a basic calculator that runs on Windows platforms.

 So far, the following features have been implemented: